eturea/Receipts-for-YNAB-site/index.md

 - **AI-Powered Extraction** - Automatically detects merchant names, dates, amounts, and line items
 - **100% On-Device** - All processing happens on your iPhone using Apple's Vision and Foundation Models
-- **Smart Category Matching** - Suggests YNAB categories based on your budget structure
+- **Smart Category Matching** - Suggests YNAB categories based on your plan structure
 - **Confidence Scoring** - Know how accurate the extracted data is before syncing
 - **Manual Entry Fallback** - Works on ALL iOS 26+ devices, even without Apple Intelligence